VideoSketcher: Sequential Sketch Generation Using Video Model Priors

 \subsection{Two-Stage Finetuning}

 While video diffusion models encode strong visual priors, they lack an intrinsic notion of meaningful drawing order.
 As we demonstrate, naive fine-tuning on sketch videos can produce sketch-like appearance but often yields arbitrary or inconsistent stroke sequences.
-The central challenge, therefore, is to achieve both high visual fidelity and explicit temporal control over the sketching process.
+The challenge is to achieve both high visual fidelity and explicit temporal control over the sketching process.
 We address this with a two-stage fine-tuning strategy that disentangles these two objectives:

-We address this with a two-stage fine-tuning strategy that disentangles these objectives.
-Before training on real-world sketches, we first teach the model a basic drawing ``grammar'': simple shapes, their spatial relationships, and how to follow ordering instructions.
-This design is inspired by how people learn to draw, starting with simple shapes and compositional rules before progressing to more complex subjects~\cite{kellog1969analyzing,edwards1989drawing}.

-In both stages, fine-tuning uses standard video diffusion training with rectified flow matching.
-We do not modify the diffusion architecture or introduce task-specific losses; instead, learning is driven entirely by carefully constructed data, allowing the pretrained model to acquire sketch-specific behavior through data alone.